atml1/backend-coding-challenge/README.md

 The implementations for *IScorer* and *ISerializer* are **Scorer** and **JsonSerializer** respectively.
 They are currently straight forward, but the interface architecture allows them to be more complex in the future if needed.

 The implementation for *ICityStorage* is **CityStorage**, which is a bit more complex.
-This class is in charge of reading and parsing the provided data file.
-With the names of the cities in the file, it populates the *IWordStorage* for quick look up based on the beginning of a city name.
+This class uses the *ICityParser* to read and parse the cities from a permanent source.
+The **TsvParser** is an implementation that reads the cities from the provided data file.
+With the names of the cities, **CityStorage** populates the *IWordStorage* for quick look up based on the beginning of a city name.
 The **CityStorage** also internally stores additional information about the city including its latitude/longitude and full name (with province/state and country).
 This population process happens one time, on startup.
 When a request is made to GetCitiesStartsWith, it looks for all possible city names in the *IWordStorage* and then finds in its internal storage all the **City** objects.
 It returns those **City** objects to the caller.

 ![Word Tree](https://raw.githubusercontent.com/atml1/backend-coding-challenge/master/Documentation/WordTree.png)